Rising Stars: Real Estate And Construction

 Work highlights

-• Advised Mount Cardrona Station Village Limited on its development of Mt Cardrona Station.
+• Advised Mount Cardrona Station Village Limited on the development of Mt Cardrona Station, spanning over 400 hectares.

 Anthony Harper